odairsk8/itbr-calculator/README.md

 ## ITBR Calculator

-Open source project create by the ITBR community.
+Open source project created by the ITBR community.

 This project aims to provide a tool for the community to calculate points based on the Australian Migration System.